Rohingya Documentary: Stateless In Their Own Country

 The Myanmarese state is now seeking to force the Rohingya into signing that they are in fact Bengali and not Rohingya or citizens of Myanmar, in a bid to expel them from the land.
 Noman had said that his cousin having refused to sign, has been sentenced to imprisonment for 10 years.
 Meanwhile, his Grandmother who had no other choice but to sign, now faces an uncertain future in her own homeland.

-Please share the video to expose the horrific conditions of the IDP Camps and the continual destitution of the Rohingya of Myanmar.
+Below is the video to expose the horrific conditions of the IDP Camps and the continual destitution of the Rohingya of Myanmar.
+Please share.

 Sincere thanks and appreciation to Kalle Bergbom.